Pamukkale Turkey Facts – The Pamukkale Travertines (Turkey Cotton Castle)

-- Wear sunglasses as the glare from the travertines can be strong.
+- Wear sunglasses as the travertine glare can be strong.

 - There’s a lovely area at the top with a cafe where you can rest and have something to eat and drink.

-A word of warning: Tread carefully.
+A quick safety tip for your Pamukkale trip: Tread carefully.
 The travertine floor can be slippery in places and some of the limestone pieces have sharp edges.

-We were looking forward to seeing Hierapolis as traipsing around ruins was one of our favourite things to do in Turkey.
+We were looking forward to seeing the Hierapolis ancient city as traipsing around ruins is one of our favourite things to do in Turkey.

 But our travel weary bodies (read Audrey’s) were too darn tired to see it all.
 We did go for a bit of a wander though and we’re glad we made the effort.

-If you like ancient ruins then you’ll have fun visiting Hierapolis.
+If you like ancient ruins then you’ll have fun visiting Pamukkale and Hierapolis.

-Hierapolis is an ancient city that was founded around 190 BC and was famous for its sacred hot springs.
-Much like today, people came to the city to bathe in the mineral waters believing it would cure their medical problems.
+It was famous for its mineral pools and much like today people flocked to the city to bathe in the Hierapolis hot springs hoping it would cure their medical conditions.

-An earthquake in 60 AD destroyed the city, it was rebuilt and continued to prosper until another earthquake struck in 1334 when the city was abandoned.
+In 60 AD an earthquake destroyed the former city.
+It was rebuilt and continued to prosper until another earthquake struck in 1334 when it was completely abandoned.

-What remains are castle ruins, a Byzantine church, Necropolis, city walls and a collonaded street.
+What remains are castle ruins, a Byzantine church, Necropolis, city walls, a collonaded street, and the Hierapolis theatre.

-The amphitheatre sits on a slope above the rest of Hierapolis.
-From below it looks less than impressive as the area is littered with building materials from restoration works.
+The Hierapolis Theatre is one of the most impressive things to see in Pamukkale.
+From below it looked less than impressive as the area was littered with building materials and restoration works.

-The theatre is incredibly well-preserved with beautiful royal boxes and decorative panels along the stage.
-I was disappointed we weren’t able to take a closer look.
+The stage itself is blocked off and I was disappointed we weren’t able to take a closer look.
 But gosh, here we were sitting in the same seats that people sat in a millennium ago.

 So we sat and enjoyed the view for a while.

-The thing I liked best is, you get to paddle amongst centuries old columns and marble blocks.
+This is one of the really fun places to visit in Pamukkale, and the thing I liked best was that you get to paddle amongst centuries-old columns and marble blocks.

 Apparently, they fell into the pool during an earthquake and nobody has bothered to remove them.
-So, we get to have fun crab crawling – and grazing our knees – all over them!
+So visitors get to have fun crab crawling – and grazing their knees – all over them.

 - There are change rooms available but you need to bring your own towel.